mosaicnetworks/evm-lite/README.md

 ```

-Consensus Implementations:
+## Consensus Implementations:

 - **SOLO**: No Consensus.
 Transactions are relayed directly from Service to
             State
 - **BABBLE**: Inmemory Babble node.

+more to come...

 ## USAGE

-Each consensus has its own subcommand `evm-lite [consensus]`
+Each consensus has its own subcommand `evml [consensus]`

 ```
+Ethereum with interchangeable consensus

 Usage:
-  evm-lite [command]
+  evml [command]

 Available Commands:
   babble      Run the evm-lite node with Babble consensus